actris/data-management-plan/DMP/initial-DMP.md

 |         re3data              | To be defined					|  None																			      |
 |         EOSC             | To be decided					|  None																					      |

-*Table x: ACTRIS metadata registered or indexed in relevant metadata catalogs.*
+*Table 17: ACTRIS metadata registered or indexed in relevant metadata catalogs.*

 #### 4.2.3 Traceability of ACTRIS data